probnum2026/probnum2026.github.io/support.md

 #### How to apply ####

 To apply for a travel award, send an email to [toni.karvonen@lut.fi](mailto:toni.karvonen@lut.fi) with the title "ProbNum 2026: Travel award" by **7th June (anywhere on Earth)**.
-You will receive receipt of acknowledgement.
+You will be sent a receipt of acknowledgement.
 You should
 - Briefly describe your motivation for attending ProbNum 2026.
 - Attach a CV.